cujojs/most/docs/api.md

 ## Combining higher-order streams

-You can read more about higher-order streams in the [Concepts doc](concepts.md#higher-order-streams).

 ### switch

 ####`stream.switch() -> Stream`
 ####`most.switch(stream) -> Stream`

-Given a higher-order stream, return a new stream that adopts the behavior of (ie emits the events of) the most recent inner stream.
+Given a [higher-order stream](concepts.md#higher-order-streams), return a new stream that adopts the behavior of (ie emits the events of) the most recent inner stream.

 ```
 s:               -a-b-c-d-e-f->